The 10 best Gmail alternatives for 2026

 • Business Features & Integrations: Can I use my own domain?
 Are there tools for my team to collaborate?
 Does it play nice with other software my business uses, like help desks?

 • AI Capabilities: How smart is it?
-We looked for useful AI features like email summaries, automatic replies, and clever inbox sorting.
+I looked for useful AI features like email summaries, automatic replies, and clever inbox sorting.
+For support teams, real ticket triage is the feature that actually moves the needle.

 • User Experience & Design: Is it actually pleasant to use?
 Does it have a clean design and work well on my phone and computer?

-• Pricing: We checked out both free and paid plans to find good options for any budget, making sure the price felt fair for what you get.
+• Pricing: I checked out both free and paid plans to find good options for any budget, making sure the price felt fair for what you get.

 The best Gmail alternatives at a glance

-For those of you who just want the highlights, here’s a quick rundown of our top picks.
+For those of you who just want the highlights, here's a quick rundown of my top picks.

 AlternativeBest ForKey FeatureStarting Price (Free Plan?)

-eesel AIAutomating Business EmailsAI-powered reply & triage$239/mo (No free plan)
+eesel AIAutomating Business EmailsAI-powered reply & triageUsage-based from 40¢/ticket ($50 free to start)

 Proton MailSecurity & PrivacyEnd-to-end encryptionFree plan available